 You can see how to manage these settings here: Giving permission for other staff or teaching assistants to take attendance registers

-Step 3 - Check if the lesson exists
+Step 3 - Check that the lesson exists

-• If the course does exist, click into it to check the lessons scheduled.
-You can click in this section to add more lessons or to edit the times of lessons if needed.
+- If the course does exist, click into it to check the lessons scheduled in the Classes & Lessons section.
+You can click +Add in this section to add more lessons, or to edit the times of lessons if needed by clicking on them and pressing Edit on the slide over.

 Step 4 - Check the staff assigned to the lesson